Spice Girls musical tests Girl Power's stamina

 Perhaps surprisingly, given the bust-ups and hissy fits, the group is united in its backing of the new musical, and underlining the Spice Girls' lasting popularity they played a major part in the closing ceremony at the London Olympics.

-Only Beckham has gone on to become a global celebrity in her own right, however, partly through her marriage to England football player David and a career in fashion design.
+Only Beckham has gone on to become a global celebrity in her own right, however, partly through her marriage to England soccer player David and a career in fashion design.

 The band got back together briefly in late 2007 and early 2008 for a world tour, and some members have said they would not be averse to reuniting again.